faucetsdn/udmi/docs/messages/config.md

 ### System
 * `min_loglevel`: Indicates the minimum loglevel for reporting log messages below which log entries should not be sent.
-See note below for a description of the level value.
+See note below for a summary of the level value.

 ### Pointset